dmx-systems/dmx-documentation/docs/user.rst

 The upper toolbar contains some of the crucial steering tools for DMX.

 .. figure:: _static/upper-toolbar.png
-    :alt: Tool bar with workspace and topic map selector
+    :alt: Tool bar with workspace and topicmap selector

 .. _user-the-workspace-selector: